npeltier/sling-pipes/README.md

 * `expr` should be an authorizable id

 ## Making configuration dynamic with bindings
-in order to make things interesting, most of the configurations can be either constant string or javascript expressions: when a pipe is in a container pipe, a valid js expression reusing other pipes names of the container as bindings can be used.
+in order to make things interesting, most of the configurations are javascript expressions: when a pipe is in a container pipe, a valid js expression reusing other pipes names of the container as bindings can be used.
 Following configuration are evaluated:
 * `path`
 * `expr`
 * name/value of each property of a write pipe

+you can use name of previous pipes in the pipe container, or the special binding `path`, where `path.previousPipe` is the path of the current resource of previous pipe named `previousPipe

 ## sample configurations